wyozi/react-ctx-router/README.md

 ## react-ctx-router

 Simple React router for simple SPAs.
-Uses React Context and Hooks for maximum simplicity
+Uses React Context and Hooks for maximum simplicity.
+The location hash is the effective single source of truth: route mutations change the hash and hash changes affect route.

 `yarn add react-ctx-router`